ManashJKonwar/NLP-Transformers/README.md

 - [Named Entity Recognition](https://www.kaggle.com/datasets/abhinavwalia95/entity-annotated-corpus)
 Annotated Corpus for Named Entity Recognition using GMB(Groningen Meaning Bank) corpus for entity classification with enhanced and popular features by Natural Language Processing applied to the data set.
 - [Text Classification](https://www.kaggle.com/datasets/sainijagjit/bbc-dataset)
 Labeled data which classifies news covered in BBC into multiple categories.
+It consists of 2126 different texts and each one is labelled under 5 categories: entertainment, sport, tech, business, or politics

 ## Usage
 ### BERT Based